An objective function for order preserving hierarchical clustering: Demonstration

 For comparison, we run a selection of other methods on the same problem instances.
 From \citep{Bakkelund2021}, we know that the method provided by that article\footnote{We employed the {\tt ophac python} library version $0.4.5$ for this demonstration.} is currently best in class for this type of problems.
 This method is denoted by $\HCOP$, representing a $30$-fold approximation using complete linkage \citep[Definition~14]{Bakkelund2021}.

 Also, to compensate for the lack of hierarchical clustering methods that support do-not-cluster constraints, \citet[\S 9.2]{Bakkelund2021} presents a method termed \emph{simulated constrained clustering} based on the following trick.
 The initial similarity is modified so that every pair of comparable elements have similarity zero.
 As demonstrated there, when used with classical hierarchical clustering and complete linkage, this provides a significant improvement on the results, compared to just classical hierarchical clustering and complete linkage without the trick.
 We do the same here, modifying the similarity and approximating a good tree using Dasgupta's method and no order relation.
 We denote the method by $\hatval_1^0$, since $\alpha=1$ means we ignore the order relation, and the zero indicates that all comparable elements have zero similarity.
-As we demonstrate below, the trick has a significant effect, but it does not compete with the objective function where both the similarity and the order relation are taken into account.
+As we demonstrate below, the trick has a significant effect, but it does not compete with the objective function we have presented in this work.

 Finally, we also compare with classical hierarchical clustering with complete linkage,\footnote{We employed {\tt scipy.cluster.hierarchy} from {\tt scipy} version $1.7.1$.} denoting this method by $\HCCL$.